radanskoric/radanskoric.github.io/_posts/2025-10-01-turbo-extraframe-updates.markdown

 > The code snippets demonstrating the solution are extracted from the actual code, the book's web version which is a custom Rails app.
 But, I've simplified them to make the point clearer.
 I'm using Tailwind so the biggest change is omitting all the tailwind classes.
 {: .prompt-info }

+The highlevel idea behind the solution is to render the full page with the sidebar content rendered in the regular place, *outside the frame*.
+And then, on the Turbo Frame request to **update it using a Turbo Stream rendered inside the frame**.

-First of all, the view layout contains a rendering slot for the sidebar content:
+Let's look at the code.
+First, the view layout contains a rendering slot for the sidebar content:
 ```erb
 <body>
   <aside>